Dynamical compatibility for finite and infinite population models used in genetics: Asymptotic expression for general -player games

+It turns out that we can completely characterize the generic potentials that admit EMSs.
+In order to do so, we first recall a slightly modified form of a definition made in \cite{ChalubSouza:JMB2016}: \begin{definition} We shall say that a fitness potential $V$ is an \textbf{interior potential} is global maxima is only attained interior.
+Otherwise it will be termed a \textbf{boundary potential}.
+We shall also say that $V$ is a \textbf{pure boundary potential}, if its global maxima is only attained at the boundaries. \end{definition}

-\begin{theorem} Let $V$ be a generic fitness potential.
-Therefore, an EMS exists if and only if $\Vgap{V}=0$.
-Furthermore, if $\xmin$ is an EMS, then the limit $\kappa\to0$ of the fixation probability has a plateau in the basis of attraction of $\xmin$ in the replicator dynamics, given by Eq.~\eqref{eq:replicator}. \end{theorem}
+\begin{theorem} Let $V\in C^3([0,1])$ be a generic fitness potential.
+Then, an EMS exists if and only if $\Vgap{V}=0$ and $V$ is either an interior potential, or a pure boundary potential, or a boundary potential with at least two interior global maxima.
+Furthermore, if $\xmin$ is an EMS, then the limit $\kappa\to0$ of the fixation probability has a plateau over a set that contains the basin of attraction of $\xmin$ in the replicator dynamics, given by Eq.~\eqref{eq:replicator}.
+More generally, let $x_-<x_+$ denote two consecutive global maxima.
+If $\xmin^1,\ldots,\xmin^k \in (x_-,x_+)$, then the fixation probability will have a plateau over the closure of the union of their basin of attraction (the unstable points in between will also be included). \end{theorem}